urbanengine/UrbanEngineApi/README.md

 You may be prompted to specify certain values such as the database password.

-### Storing secrets in Productions
+### Storing secrets in Production

-In production `Azure KeyVault` will be used to store secrets.
-The `set-secrets-prod.ps1` script can be used to set the values in the KeyVault.
-Be sure to only run this when ready as this will affect production.
+In production we will be using `Azure KeyVault` to store secrets.
+The `set-secrets-prod.ps1` script can be used to set the configuration values in the KeyVault.
+This script will affect production; therefore, please be sure to only run this when ready.

-There is a script located in [scripts/set-secrets-prod.ps1](scripts/set-secrets-prod.ps1) that will set the configuration values in KeyVault in production.

 From the root folder of this repository run the following command in PowerShell: